Architects In ChargeFelipe del Río, Federico Campino

 ContractorJaime Martinez Jaca

-From the architect.
+Text description provided by the architects.
 This house is located just outside Santiago, in the rural area of the Colina Valley.
 The abundant vegetation and open space, dominated by hills and groves, keeps the countryside feel of the environment, worn by urban expansion and insensitive real estate development, which reproduce city-type housing and infrastructure in a natural scenery.
 Thus, importing the city´s image over it.

 This provided us with the first notions for architecture.
 The idea of reinterpretation and representation of traditional countryside constructions, over the idea of coming up with a formal concept for a house, to work within context and in relation to the natural surroundings.